 Time-Series Data Benchmarking: A Sneak Preview

-For those who can’t wait, here’s a summary: for a 1 TB dataset with almost 1 billion rows, Timescale Cloud outperforms Amazon RDS for PostgreSQL with up to 44 % higher ingest rates, queries running up to 350x faster, and a 95 % smaller data footprint.
+For those who can’t wait, here’s a summary: for a 160 GB dataset with almost 1 billion rows stored on a 1 TB volume, Timescale outperforms Amazon RDS for PostgreSQL with up to 44 % higher ingest rates, queries running up to 350x faster, and a 95 % smaller data footprint.

-Timescale Cloud used 95 % less disk than Amazon RDS for PostgreSQL, thanks to Timescale’s native columnar compression, which reduced the size of the test database from 159 GB to 8.6 GB.
-Timescale Cloud’s compression uses best-in-class algorithms, including Gorilla and delta-of-delta, to dramatically reduce the storage footprint.
+Timescale used 95 % less disk than Amazon RDS for PostgreSQL, thanks to Timescale’s native columnar compression, which reduced the size of the test database from 159 GB to 8.6 GB.
+Timescale's compression uses best-in-class algorithms, including Gorilla and delta-of-delta, to dramatically reduce the storage footprint.

-And the storage savings above don’t even consider the effect of the object store built on Amazon S3 that we just announced for Timescale Cloud.
+And the storage savings above don’t even consider the effect of the object store built on Amazon S3 that we just announced for Timescale.
 This feature is available for testing via private beta at the time of writing but is not yet ready for production use.

-Still, by running one SQL command, this novel functionality will allow you to tier an unlimited amount of data to the S3 object storage layer that’s now an integral part of Timescale Cloud.
+Still, by running one SQL command, this novel functionality will allow you to tier an unlimited amount of data to the S3 object storage layer that’s now an integral part of Timescale.
 This layer is columnar (it’s based on Apache Parquet), elastic (you can increase and reduce your usage), consumption-based (you pay only for what you store), and one order of magnitude cheaper than our EBS storage, with no extra charges for queries or usage.
-This feature will make scalability even more cost-efficient in Timescale Cloud, so stay tuned for some exciting benchmarks!
+This feature will make scalability even more cost-efficient in Timescale, so stay tuned for some exciting benchmarks!

-In the remainder of this post, we’ll deep dive into our performance benchmark comparing Amazon RDS for PostgreSQL with Timescale Cloud, detailing our methods and results for comparing ingest rates, query speed, and storage footprint.
-We’ll also offer insight into why Timescale Cloud puts up the numbers it does, with a short introduction to its vital advantages for handling time-series, events, and analytics data.
+In the remainder of this post, we’ll deep dive into our performance benchmark comparing Amazon RDS for PostgreSQL with Timescale, detailing our methods and results for comparing ingest rates, query speed, and storage footprint.
+We’ll also offer insight into why Timescale puts up the numbers it does, with a short introduction to its vital advantages for handling time-series, events, and analytics data.